 These themes are purposely very broad to give you a lot of creative freedom in what projects to pursue.
 But they are specific enough to provide some constraints.
 In particular, your project should aim toward enhancing these sorts of activities in a meaningful way and not simply be a way to keep track of the mechanics of them.
 This means that the following kinds of projects are not allowed: todo lists, notetaking apps, time tracking apps, scheduling apps, calendar apps, or other sorts of apps that simply keep track of logistics.
 (You can certainly incorporate some of these as features in your app, but they should not be the main focus.)
 The final constraint is that your project should be something that you would feel comfortable showing off to your extended family at a holiday reunion; this means keeping your content “PG-rated” in movie rating terms.
 If you have any questions about your ideas, talk to the staff in person or on Piazza.

 Computer Programming Prerequisites

-Even though this course is focused on the interaction design process, in order to succeed in it you will need to do a fair amount of web programming.
-You will need to do frontend web programming; backend server-side programming is optional (but can make your project more compelling).
+Even though this course is focused on the interaction design process, in order to pass the course you will need to do a fair amount of web programming.
+Specifically, you will do frontend web programming; backend server-side programming is optional (but can make your project more compelling).

 You must have taken CSE8A or CSE11 to enroll in this course.
 Students who have not taken CSE8A or CSE11 will automatically be dropped from the course and will not receive a grade.